-- Retry build trigger: the build is triggered if the last build failed or failed to start.
+- Retry build trigger: the build is triggered if the previous build failed after specified time delay.

 - Branch Remote Run Trigger: personal build is triggered automatically each time TeamCity detects new changes in particular branches of the VCS roots of the build configuration.
 Supports Git and Mercurial.

 - NuGet Dependency Trigger: starts a build if there is a NuGet package update detected in the NuGet repository.

 In addition to the triggers defined for the build configuration, you can also trigger a build by an HTTP GET request, or manually by running a custom build.